ramirefranci06/interview-test/README.md

 `@SpringBootTest` and`@ExtendWith(SpringExtension.class)` in order to create an instance of the application with profile 'local' as defined in .yml file.

-Finally, I implemented .yml environment files so we can define proper configuration for desired environments. eg: dev, test, stage and prod
+Also, I implemented .yml environment files so we can define proper configuration for desired environments. eg: dev, test, stage and prod

+Finally I implemented an automated workflow in github actions that runs `mvn clean verify` test cases on every commit pushed to the repo, this way we can make sure our code is working fine :).